-Hosting an event is a great way to connect with your tribe (a.k.a those interested in your message and services.)
+Hosting beauty brunch is a great way to connect with your tribe (a.k.a those interested in your message and services.)

 No matter whether you sell beauty products, provide business consulting or tech services, you can host an event like a beauty brunch as a way for your tribe to connect.
 People (especially women like me) love to connect over food (especially brunch) Any event around a brunch always sounds way more cooler.